 - Previous, undiagnosed episodes examined in another part of the country.

 Observe behaviour (evidence of self-harm, marked eye rubbing) and think about whether navigation is consistent with recorded visual acuity (typically reported between 6/12 and no perception of light).
 Malingerers tend to have unilateral visual loss, whereas functional loss tends to be bilateral.

-Depends upon the cause - see dedicated articles through links.
+This depends upon the cause - see the separate articles through links.
 If an adequate diagnosis cannot be made, and often when one can be made, the help of an ophthalmologist is required.
 As a rule of thumb, acute, painful conditions warrant same day referral.
-A suspected case of giant cell arteritis (where the patient doesn't necessarily have an eye pain) and central retinal artery occlusion also need prompt referrals.
+A suspected case of giant cell arteritis (temporal arteritis) - where the patient doesn't necessarily have an eye pain - and central retinal artery occlusion also need prompt referrals.